 But which one is right for you and your unique situation?

 In this guide, we’ll explain the differences between a fraud alert and credit freeze, how to use both of them, and give you a quick guide on picking which option is best for protecting your financial health.

 Fraud Alert vs. Credit Freeze: What You Need To Know

 Many people use the terms fraud alert, security freeze, credit freeze, and credit lock interchangeably.
 But while all of these tools are valid methods for protecting your credit against scammers, there are some pretty big differences between them that you should be aware of.

 Here are the main differences between a fraud alert and a credit freeze:

 Note: Neither a fraud alert or a credit freeze can stop scammers from using or taking over your current accounts.
 If scammers have access to your credit card numbers, bank account, or other sensitive financial information, you should consider a credit monitoring service.

 Now, let’s go deeper into both options to help you decide which one you should use to protect your identity and finances.

 What Is a Fraud Alert?
-A Closer Look
+How Does It Work?

-- If you get a call to authorize new accounts that you didn’t request, you can deny the request and protect yourself from the attempted identity theft.
+- If someone tries to take out loans or open new accounts: You should get a call to authorize new accounts that you didn’t request.
+You can deny the request and protect yourself from the attempted identity theft.